 Q.4) Is renewable energy efficient?

 Renewable energy is 100% efficient.

 Q.5) What are the benefits of renewable energy?

 There are various environmental and economic benefits of renewable energy.
-They do not produce any greenhouse gas and reduces some types of air pollution.
+They do not produce any greenhouse gas and reduce some types of air pollution.